sindrets/diffview.nvim/README.md

 - **Diff the index against a git rev:**
   - `DiffviewOpen HEAD~2 --cached`
   - Defaults to `HEAD` if no rev is given.

+## Restoring Files

+If the right side of the diff is showing the local state of a file, you can restore the file to the state from the left side of the diff (key binding `X` from the file panel by default).
+The current state of the file is stored in the git object database, and a command is echoed that shows how to undo the change.